astagoff2/chicago-arthouse-movies/README.md

 ## Automated Updates

-To enable daily automatic updates, create `.github/workflows/deploy.yml` with the contents from `workflow-template.yml`.
 The site will rebuild daily at 6am Chicago time.

 ## Tech Stack